 - Writing – You have developed an approved lesson plan, tutorial and course from scratch or completely rewritten one that was out of date.
 Your efforts have moved the content from the “Drafts in Progress” stage to the “Review in Progress” stage on Github GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
 GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/.

-Copyediting/Reviewing – You have successfully moved a lesson plan, workshop and course from the “Copyediting in Progress” stage to the “Style Guide Review” stage OR from the “Style Guide Review” stage to the “Ready for Final Review” stage in Trello.
+- Copyediting/Reviewing – You have successfully moved a lesson plan, tutorial and course from the “Review in Progress” stage to the “Published or closed” stage in Github.

-Testing – You have completed a testing feedback form after using a lesson plan in an event and have updated the Trello card with any suggested changes.
+- Testing – You have completed a testing feedback form after using a lesson plan in an event and have updated the GitHub card with any suggested changes.

-Connecting – You have made three workshop recommendations or course recommendations by combining existing lesson plans and submitting your ideas through the https://learn.wordpress.org/ site.
+- Connecting – You have made three tutorial recommendations or course recommendations by combining existing lesson plans and submitting your ideas through the https://learn.wordpress.org/ site.

-Training Team: You have admin rights on GitHub, Trello, HelpScout, the https://make.wordpress.org/training/ site, and the https://learn.wordpress.org/ site.
+- Training Team: You have admin rights on GitHub, HelpScout, the https://make.wordpress.org/training/ site, and the https://learn.wordpress.org/ site.
 You assist with final reviews of lesson plans.
 You regularly contribute to meetings or the maintenance and management of the team.
-You have been involved within the past twelve months.
+You have been involved for the past twelve months.